JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 Since JPA Buddy supports six databases at once, this is important to have the ability to configure naming strategies and max identifier length.

 By default, Spring Boot configures the physical naming strategy with SpringPhysicalNamingStrategy.
 This implementation generates all table names in lower case separated by underscores.
 For example, a TelephoneNumber entity is mapped to the telephone_number table.
-Even if you annotate the entity with @Table(name = "TelephoneNumber").
+Even if you annotate the entity with `@`Table(name = "TelephoneNumber").
 The same names must be used in the migration scripts, so JPA Buddy also applies a physical naming strategy to all names during script generation.

 The following strategies are supported: